Therapy for Men in MA & ME

 You did everything “right” but still feel alone.

-Most of us—especially men—weren’t taught how to name or express our feelings.
-We learned to push them down, stay in control, and keep going.
-Maybe you heard “man up” or “don’t be weak,” and over time, it felt safer to shut down than show vulnerability.
+Most men were never taught how to talk about their feelings.
+Instead, the message was to tough it out, stay in control, and keep moving.
+Maybe you heard things like “man up” or “don’t be weak,” and after a while, shutting down just felt safer than risking vulnerability.

 How we’ll work together